gilligan-ees-3310/lab-01-assignment/README.md

 RMarkdown to do the following exercises from Chapter 2 in the textbook _Global Warming: Understanding the Forecast_.

-The lab is due at 9:00 AM on Monday, Sept.
-3.
+The lab is due by 11:59 pm on Thursday Jan.
+16.

 The file contains exercises 2.1--2.7.